robertsundstrom/es-template-renderer/README.md

 ```

 ## Features
 * The abillity to hook into the binding and evaluation steps with custom handlers.
-This enables the implementation of higher order features, such as data-binding. *(See "customBInder.ts")*
+This enables the implementation of higher order features, such as data-binding. *(See "customBinder.ts")*

 ## TODO
-* Write tests.
+* Write tests
 * Revise project structure

 ## Contributions